lexievu/variant-to-expression-analysis/README.md

 Starting from a TCGA LUAD paired tumor/normal VCF, the pipeline:

-1. **Filters** for high-confidence somatic variants (PASS, HIGH-impact VEP consequence, expressed in patient RNA-seq).
+1. **Filters** for high-confidence somatic variants (PASS, configurable VEP impact level, expressed in patient RNA-seq).
 2. Queries the **AlphaGenome API** to predict reference vs. alternate RNA-seq expression across a 1 MB window around each variant.
 3. Computes **log₂ fold-change** and classifies each variant as *Gain of Expression*, *Loss of Expression*, or *Neutral*.
 4. Links predictions to patient RNA-seq data via **harmonised Ensembl gene IDs** (GENCODE v36, version-stripped).